overture-stack/prelude/README.md

   - Create Song studies
   - Update Song with analysis schemas
   - Upload and publish file data with Song and Score

-The guides here provide detailed instructions for using Conductor.

 ## Getting Started